 The 9:30 am service has music and hymns.
 During the 9:30 am service the children are also invited to join the Church School following the children’s story.
 There is an area in the Church for the children to colour pictures or to read books that are available.
 We gather for fellowship and refreshments after the 9:30 am service.Church

 10:30 am Eucharist

-On the fourth Sunday of each month (from September to June) at 4:30 pm in our Chapel.
+Third Sunday of each month (from September to June) at 4:30 pm.

 May those who enter these hallowed walls experience the presence of the Holy Spirit in whatever form it is acceptable to them, and bring them a sense of comfort and peace.